 In terms of methodological expertise, I am adept at and have guided students in quasi-experimental designs, critical incident technique, and survey design, as well as qualitative, mixed method and action research designs using interviews, focus groups, observations, and document analysis.
 I also am experienced in navigating longitudinal datasets and building datasets from multiple sources.

-You can find my work on my CV.
+You can also explore my CV.